 Great actors can take seemingly banal dialogue and make it memorable — for better or worse.
-We pick the best, and the most hilariously bad, line readings of the year, and explain what makes them so unforgettable.
+We pick the best, and the most hilariously bad, line readings of 2017, and explain what makes them so unforgettable.
 Read the rest of our best of the year content here.

 Great actors can take seemingly banal dialogue and imbue it with meaning, delivering it in unexpected but entirely authentic ways.
 In the first of our features looking back at the best acting on film in 2017, we celebrate creative line deliveries that tell you everything you need to know about a character, render potential throwaway lines quotable, and leave you thinking about their precise intonation days later.
 We start with genuinely great lines, and then pivot to lines so terrible (‘for the lolz’) — but delivered so memorably — that they’ve become legendary.

 “Good-ness” / “What did you do?” – Armie Hammer, Call Me by Your Name